10 Free Things To Do in Kansas City

 10. Penguin Park

-If you just need a park around town, Penguin Park is the best.
-It was there when I was a kid and is still fabulous!
+If you’re looking for a fun park for the kids to play, Penguin Park is the best.
+It’s been entertaining kids since 1957!
 This fun and playful park has everything from a 26-foot kangaroo slide to a 23-foot penguin to play inside.
 Lakewood Greenway Trail is 1.88-mile and runs through the park.